cubed-guy/ice/README.md

 This can be done recursively to create multidimensional arrays.

 `[10][10]3guavas` is a 10 by 10 matrix of bytes.

+You can access elements of arrays by adding a number after the variable enclosed in square brackets. `apples[2]` will get the third element (indices start from 0) in `apples`.

 *The following sections introduce more things to the start of the declaration.
 We'll refer to what comes before the variable name in a declaration as the "declaration expression" from now (or `declexp` for short).
 Eg. The `declexp` for `[4][5]6mangoes` is `[4][5]6`.*